villekivela/timeport/README.md

   # Your Jira instance URL
   baseUrl: https://your-company.atlassian.net

+# Harvest Configuration
-# Harvest Configuration will be set up automatically on first run
+# Will be set up automatically during first run
-harvest: {}
+harvest:
+  # Your Harvest personal access token
+  accessToken:
+  # Your Harvest account ID (set automatically)
+  accountId:
+  # Your project ID (can be selected during setup)
+  projectId:
+  # Your task ID (can be selected during setup)
+  taskId:
 ```

-You can copy the sample configuration file from the repository's `config.sample.yaml` and modify it with your Jira credentials.
+You can copy the sample configuration file from the repository's `config.sample.yaml` and modify it with your credentials.

+### Required Configuration

+The following Jira configuration values are required:

+- `jira.username`: Your Jira email address
+- `jira.apiToken`: Your Jira API token (generate from Atlassian account settings)
+- `jira.baseUrl`: Your Jira instance URL

 ### Harvest Authentication

 On first run, TimePort will guide you through the Harvest authentication process:

-1. Get your Harvest Personal Access Token from https://id.getharvest.com/developers
+1. Get your Harvest Personal Access Token from <https://id.getharvest.com/developers>
 2. When prompted, enter your Personal Access Token
 3. Select your project and task for time tracking